 Healing touch programs are usually aimed at practitioners in a particular field such as health care or bodywork.
 At a healing touch school, you’ll study the body’s energy system and how it relates to health, as well as learning specific techniques of healing touch.
 More advanced coursework will also address issues of ethics and professional practice.
 Some programs may include instruction in related modalities such as Reiki healing touch.

 A basic course in healing touch therapy takes approximately 16 to 18 hours of study.
 To become a certified practitioner, you’ll need to complete 5 levels of instruction, which generally requires 100 or more hours of coursework at a healing touch school.

 A complete practitioner training program in healing touch usually costs between $1200 and $1500, not counting certification fees.
 Individual courses cost $200 to $500.

 Healing Touch Certification

-Certification in healing touch therapy is offered by professional organizations such as the Healing Touch Program, whose curriculum leads to certification as a Healing Touch Practitioner (HTP); and Healing Touch International, a nonprofit organization that grants certification as a Certified Healing Touch Practitioner (CHTP).
+Certification in healing touch therapy is offered by professional organizations such as the Healing Touch Program, whose curriculum leads to certification as a Healing Touch Practitioner (HTP); and Healing Beyond Borders, a nonprofit organization that grants certification as a Certified Healing Touch Practitioner (CHTP).
 Both certification programs are endorsed by the American Holistic Nurses Association and the National Certification Board for Therapeutic Massage and Bodywork.

 Graduates of healing touch schools can expect a positive career outlook, particularly in the fields of massage therapy, nursing and medicine.
 According to WebMD, Americans are continuing to turn to complementary and alternative medicine.
 And CNN reports that about a third of us are now using alternative methods to supplement the care we get from our doctors.
 So opportunities should be good for practitioners of healing touch therapy.